KQM-git/TCL/docs/characters/anemo/traveler-anemo.md

 * Absorption priority: Cryo > Pyro > Hydro > Electro
 * When held beyond the 2 Initial Cutting DMG hits, the Skill's damage, particle generation, and cooldown are all increased; and the last hit is Max Storm DMG instead of Initial Storm DMG.
-* There is either 0 or 1 instance of Additional Elemental DMG with the 2 instances of Initial Cutting DMG, it's random.
+* There is either 0 or 1 instance of Additional Elemental DMG with the 2 instances of Initial Cutting DMG, this is due to a randomly timed aura check which is dependent on framerate.
 * The duration of Palm Vortex can be extended when Anemo Traveler is Frozen, resulting in many instances of Initial Cutting DMG.

 </TabItem>